rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 ---
 title: How to Create a Multilingual Site in Joomla
-description: How to create a multilingual site in Joomla 2.5 and 3.x.
+description: How to create a multilingual site in Joomla 3.x.
 breadcrumb: /joomla:Joomla/!basic:Basic Tutorials/!how_to_create_a_multilingual_site:How to Create a Multilingual Site

 ---